Key Points:

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on SA Power network in Adelaide but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-What rebates are available on a commercial solar system?
+Rebates on a commercial solar system

 Small-Scale Technology Certificates (STCs)

-STCs, which are commonly used for residential properties, are available on solar systems with a capacity under 100kW.
 These certificates give you a discount on the initial purchase of a system and are worked out based on the expected output of the solar system over a certain time period.
-This kind of rebate is typically already incorporated into the quote for a system.

 Large-Scale Generation Certificates (LGCs)

-LGCs, however, must be claimed each year by submitting reports to the Renewable Energy Certificates (REC) Registry — these are not automatically deducted during the quote process.
-This kind of rebate is typically eligible on systems above 100kW and the relevant details must be tracked, reported and submitted to the correct bodies in order to be payable to a property — similar to a tax claim.
-To start claiming a LGC however, businesses or commercial properties will need to register their premises correctly with the Clean Energy Regulator.
-A commercial solar installer should be able to assist you with this process.
+This kind of rebate is typically eligible on systems above 100kW and the relevant details must be tracked, reported and submitted to the correct bodies to be payable to a property — similar to a tax claim.

 Financing a commercial solar power system